MatDzie/Ask_pdf-LLM_with_RAG/README.md

-# Ask_pdf-LLM_with_RAG
+# Basic_RAG_example

-This repository contains Jupyter Notebook with proof of concept for LLM with Retrieval Augmented Generation from pdf files using embeddings in vector database.
+This repository contains Jupyter Notebook with basic implementation of LLM that is using Retrieval Augmented Generation from pdf files using embeddings in vector database.

+**In short words**: you can ask LLM a question and it can answer to it based on context from your .pdf files

 # Tech stack
 - **gpt-3.5-turbo-1106** - *LLM used for formulating answer based on context from files*